Kasem Chatikavanij: Careers

 Upon graduation, he returned to government service at the factory, which was responsible for the construction of the dam.
 Later, the duty to build the dam Has moved up with the Royal Irrigation Department in the field of Field Marshal Plaek Phibunsongkhram, causing Kasem Jatikavanij to move to work at the Royal Irrigation Department.
-The first task responsible for the construction of the Yanhee Dam or Bhumibol Dam is to report to the World Bank for a loan of 65 million US dollars that is considered very high in those days and makes Kasem have the opportunity Has accumulated knowledge in project management And manage finances very much.
+The first task responsible for the construction of the Yanhee Dam or Bhumibol Dam was to report to the World Bank for a loan of 65 million US dollars that is considered very high in those days and makes Kasem have the opportunity Has accumulated knowledge in project management And manage finances very much.
 After the Bhumibol Dam is completed Kasem also served as Deputy Governor of Yanhee Electric.
 Later created The North Bangkok Power Plant took place at Bang Kruai District, Nonthaburi Province.
 Later, when Yanhee Electric became the Electricity Generating Authority of Thailand (EGAT), Kasem became the first EGAT Governor.

 In the government of Gen. Kriangsak Chamanan, Kasem was appointed as Minister of Industry and in the government of Kriangsak 2 was appointed as Minister to the Prime Minister's Office as the Prime Minister's advisor.

-After resigning from EGAT, Kasem has held the position of 4 state-owned state enterprises at the same time as the Director of Thai Oil, Chairman of the Board Bangchak Petroleum, Chairman of the National Fertilizer Company and Chairman and Chairman of the Executive Committee Asia Trust Bank.
+After resigning from EGAT, Kasem has held the position of 4 state-owned state enterprises at the same time as the Director of Thai Oil, chairman of the Board Bangchak Petroleum, Chairman of the National Fertilizer Company and chairman and Chairman of the Executive Committee Asia Trust Bank.